-Contacting us: The best way to contact us is in person during student hours or via email.
-Also, usually whenever you see us, we are happy to talk to you.
-We recommend that you see us at least 3 times this term, once in the first three weeks, once in the middle of the term, and once towards the end of the term.
+Contacting me: The best way to contact me is in person during office hours or via email.
+Also, usually whenever you see me, I am happy to talk to you.
+I recommend that you see me at least 3 times this term, one in the first three weeks, once in the middle of the term, and once towards the end of the term.
 Even better check in regularly to discuss your work.

-Us contacting you: Check your LBCC email - this is one path I take to support you.
+Us contacting you: Check your LBCC email - this is one path we take to support you.